Aboriginal and/or Torres Strait Islander Peoples'* health is everyone's responsibility at Cancer Council Victoria.

 Quitline has proven to be one of the most successful methods to support people to quit for good, and it is an increasingly popular support method for Aboriginal Victorians to cut down or quit.

-Quitline has two Aboriginal advisors available to take calls from the Victorian Aboriginal community when you call 13 7848.
+Quitline has three Aboriginal Quit Specialists available to take calls from the Victorian Aboriginal community when you call 13 7848.

 Quitline is a safe space to talk about smoking; everything yarned about on Quitline is strictly private and confidential.